 While living in Asia for a total of seven years, Ms. Obremskey worked in both the public and private health care sectors in nine countries.
 Her public health care worked focused on policy and economic implications of the AIDS epidemic in Asia.
 In the private sector, she worked with U.S. companies to explore healthcare service opportunities in Asia including hemodialysis, home health care, emergency medical care, diagnostic laboratory services, and other hospital-related services.
 In addition to her consulting work, she has extensive experience as a member of several non-profit boards where she has held a number of leadership positions.
 Ms. Obremskey holds a bachelor’s degree in Business Administration with a concentration in finance, from the University of Notre Dame and an MBA from the Harvard Graduate School of Business.

-Jane Coyne, Director of Operations, recently returned to San Francisco after 9 years working with Médecins Sans Frontières (MSF) / Doctors without Borders.
+Jane Coyne, Director of Operations, returned to San Francisco in 2013 after 9 years working with Médecins Sans Frontières (MSF) / Doctors without Borders.
 She is a graduate of Cornell’s College of Agriculture and Life Sciences (’88) and received a Masters in Business Administration from the Kellogg School at Northwestern (’96).
 She worked for 15 years in a variety of analytical and project management positions for both small and large manufacturing companies (HP, Nike, Dell, etc) with an emphasis on supply-chain optimization.

 In 2003, she chose to leave the corporate world and began working for MSF as a field logistician.
 She has since worked in Uganda, Sri Lanka, Nigeria, Central African Republic, Democratic Republic of Congo, and Sudan.
 Initially her work focused on logistics which includes all the things necessary to provide medical services – building construction, electricity, water, sanitation, etc. Eventually her role transitioned to project and then country operation’s management.